Jalen Chatfield: Professional

 Chatfield and Mackenzie MacEachern during the 2022 Calder Cup playoffs.

 Chatfield joined the Canucks' American Hockey League (AHL) affiliate, the Utica Comets, for the 2017–18 season.
 Throughout his rookie season, Chatfield was paired with Patrick Wiercioch and spent time on Utica's penalty kill unit.
 During a game against the Hartford Wolf Pack on November 18, 2017, he tallied his first professional point with an assist on Carter Bancks' first-period goal.
 His first AHL goal came on March 31, 2018, in a 6–5 win over the Springfield Thunderbirds.
 Chatfield's two goals scored during the 2017–18 season were his only with the Comets throughout his tenure.

 Following his rookie season, Chatfield participated in the Canucks' training camp prior to the 2018–19 season.
 He was cut before the final roster was announced and re-assigned to the Utica Comets to begin the season.
 Chatfield appeared in seven games for the Comets, collecting one assist and six penalty minutes, before being recalled to the NHL level on November 1, 2018.
 Chatfield did not make his NHL debut during the call-up and returned to the Comets on November 7.
 He shortly thereafter suffered a foot injury on November 17 and subsequently missed 27 games to recover.
 After returning to the lineup in January, Chatfield tallied six more assists.

 On December 9, 2020, he was re-signed by the Canucks to a one-year, two-way contract.
 He played in his first career NHL game on January 20, 2021 against the Montreal Canadiens.
 He recorded his first NHL point, an assist on April 18, 2021 against the Toronto Maple Leafs.

 Chatfield (right) in a game against the Seattle Kraken in 2022.

-As a group 6 free agent from the Canucks, Chatfield was signed to a one-year, two-way contract with the Carolina Hurricanes on July 29, 2021.
+A group 6 free agent from the Canucks, Chatfield signed a one-year, two-way contract with the Carolina Hurricanes on July 29, 2021.
 On January 21, 2022, he was re-signed by the Hurricanes to a two-year contract extension through the 2023-2024 season.
-Chatfield scored his first NHL goal on December 22, 2022 in a 4-3 overtime victory over the Pittsburgh Penguins.
+Chatfield scored his first NHL goal on December 22, 2022 in a 4–3 overtime victory over the Pittsburgh Penguins.
+On June 14, 2024, after setting career highs in goals and points, he was re-signed to a three-year $9 million contract extension through the 2026–27 season.